-- 1.2.12 People who reside in the Ryburgh Neighbourhood Area and are registered to vote on the electoral register will be entitled to vote at the referendum. - 1.2.13 At the referendum a specific question will be asked of the local community:
+- 1.2.12 A referendum on whether to approve the Ryburgh Neighbourhood Plan took place at Great Ryburgh Memorial Hall on Thursday 6 May, 2021. - 1.2.13 People residing in the Ryburgh Neighbourhood Area who were registered to vote on the electoral register at the time were entitled to vote at the referendum. - 1.2.14 At the referendum a specific question was asked of the local community: